 Food

 Who hasn’t heard of New Haven pizza?
-Sure, it’s world renowned, but the Elm City is home to more than 100 distinctive restaurants, so put down that pie and go on a multicultural culinary tour instead.
-Within the 369 square miles of city, there’s:
+Sure, it’s world-renowned, but Elm City is home to more than 100 distinctive restaurants, so put down that pie and go on a multicultural culinary tour instead.
+Within the 369 square miles of the city, there are:

 - Malaysian